turtlemonvh/blanket/README.md

 Important details

-* The task state is not the state when the task is added, but when it is executed
+* The task config is not locked when the task is added, but when it is executed
     * if you change the input files in the time between when a task is added and when it is executed, you will execute the new version of the task
 * TOML files drive all configuration for tasks
     * We'll probably eventually have a web ui for drafting these